 In smaller races with little or no independent expenditures, direct campaign contributions make up the lion’s share of campaign spending.
 By organizing direct donations, we can have a big impact on races.
 And by coming together as a circle, we can bring attention to local races statewide that would otherwise be very difficult for any single donor to discover and follow.
 Finally, bringing donors together energizes us and reinforces our shared values.

-In this circle, the donor’s DON’T choose, and this is a key element of our design.
-Since many of these campaigns are in communities different from where most of our donors live and because we want to reinforce democratic representation, we work with our community partners at OneAmerica Votes, Amplify at Sage Leaders, Equal Rights Washington, and Census Alliance Progreso who have grassroots connections and accountable endorsement processes in the communities from which these candidates run.
+In this circle, the donors DON’T choose, and this is a key element of our design.
+Because many of these campaigns are in communities different from where most of our donors live and because we want to reinforce democratic representation, we work with our community partners at OneAmerica Votes, Amplify at Sage Leaders, Equal Rights Washington, and Census Alliance Progreso.
+Our partner organizations have grassroots connections and accountable endorsement processes in the communities from which these candidates run.
 We are a circle that believes in sharing power as well as resources.
 As donors, instead of trying to hold candidates accountable to our views, we are working to be accountable to progressive candidates who truly represent their communities.

 A moneybomb is the way we all give together.
 On a chosen morning or afternoon, all circle donors give online to First Mile candidates simultaneously.
 Our candidates get a burst of “good news” all at once that they can bank for the rest of their campaigns.
 And we can track and measure our collective impacts.
 We do one moneybomb for the primary and one for the general election.